 - 1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
-A list of existing queues is displayed. - 2.
+A graphical queue hierarchy is displayed in the Overview tab. - 2.
 Click on the Scheduler Configuration tab. - 3.
 Enter the maximum application limit in the Maximum Applications text box. - 4.
 Click Save.